jcalado/lumina/README.md

 # With LSH pre-clustering enabled
 npm run faces:process-unassigned -- --limit=1500 --threshold=0.45 --pre-cluster --bands=8 --rows-per-band=4 --max-comparisons=300000

+#### LSH, Pre‑cluster, and Paging — in plain terms

+- Pre‑cluster: Quickly groups “likely similar” faces before detailed checks.
+Think of it as making small piles of look‑alikes so we only compare within those piles.
+Faster on big datasets.
+- Bands: How many separate “attempts” we make to bucket a face.
+More bands = wider net (finds more potential matches), but more bucket work.
+- Rows per band: How strict each bucket is.
+More rows = stricter buckets (fewer faces per bucket: faster but may miss some matches).
+Fewer rows = looser buckets (more faces per bucket: slower but catches more).
+- Offset: Lets you page through unassigned faces instead of always processing the same first slice.
+Use with `--limit` (and optionally `--randomize`) to cover everything over several runs.

+Rule of thumb:
+- Want more recall (catch more)?
+Increase `--bands` or decrease `--rows-per-band` a bit.
+- Want faster runs?
+Decrease `--bands` or increase `--rows-per-band`, and/or lower `--max-comparisons`.

 ### Person Centroids

 To improve matching recall and performance, Lumina maintains a centroid (average) embedding per person.